Ready to Fight For You and Your Family.

 While this may seem like ample time, it’s essential that the representative keeps track of the statute of limitations.
 If you try to bring a lawsuit after the time limit expires, you lose your right to file.

-This is why we encourage speaking to an Albuquerque wrongful death attorney about your case sooner rather than later.
+This is why we encourage you to speak with an Albuquerque wrongful death attorney about your case sooner rather than later.

 The damages available in a wrongful death claim aren’t exactly the same as in other personal injury cases.
 This is because much of the damage is intangible.

 While it’s not possible to put a true price on the loss of a loved one, New Mexico allows families to seek both economic and non-economic damages.